How To Draw Naruto - Easy-To-Follow Step-By-Step Guide

 Step 4: Sketch Naruto's Face & His Upper Arms

-I sketched his eyes, which were probably the most difficult to position right.
-His is just one tiny vertical line and his mouth is one straight horizontal line.
+His nose is just one tiny vertical line, and his mouth is one straight, slightly tilted line.

 Step 5: Sketch Naruto's Neck, Whiskers, and The Details Of His Headband